Edna St. Vincent Millay: Emerging fame and college education

 Millay's fame began in 1912 when, at the age of 20, she entered her poem "Renascence" in a poetry contest in The Lyric Year.
 The backer of the contest, Ferdinand P. Earle, chose Millay as the winner after sorting through thousands of entries, reading only two lines apiece.
 Earle sent a letter informing Millay of her win before consulting with the other judges, who had previously and separately agreed on a criterion for a winner to winnow down the massive flood of entrants.
-According to the remaining judges, the winning poem had to exhibit social relevance and "Renascence" did not.
-The entry of Orrick Glenday Johns, "Second Avenue," was about the "squalid scenes" Johns saw on Eldridge Street and lower Second Avenue on New York's Lower East Side.
-Millay placed ultimately fourth.
+According to the remaining judges, the winning poem had to exhibit social relevance, and "Renascence" did not.
+The entry of Orrick Glenday Johns, "Second Avenue", was about the "squalid scenes" Johns saw on Eldridge Street and lower Second Avenue on New York's Lower East Side.
+Millay ultimately placed fourth.
+The press drew attention to the fact that the Millays were a family of working-class women living in poverty.
+Because the three winners were men, some people felt that sexism and classism were a factor in Millay's poem coming in fourth place.

-Controversy in newspaper columns and editorial pages launched the careers of both Millay and Johns.
-Johns received hate mail, so he expressed that he felt her poem was the better one and avoided the awards banquet.
-He stated that "the award was as much an embarrassment to me as a triumph."
-Additionally, the second-prize winner offered Millay his $250 prize money.
-In the immediate aftermath of the Lyric Year controversy, wealthy arts patron Caroline B. Dow heard Millay reciting her poetry and playing the piano at the Whitehall Inn in Camden, Maine, and was so impressed that she offered to pay for Millay's education at Vassar College.
+Controversy in newspaper columns and editorial pages launched the careers of Millay and Johns.
+Johns, who was receiving hate mail, conceded that he thought her poem was better.
+"The award was as much an embarrassment to me as a triumph," he said.
+Johns did not attend the awards banquet.
+The second-prize winner offered Millay his $250 prize money.
+In the immediate aftermath of the Lyric Year controversy, wealthy arts patron Caroline B. Dow heard Millay reciting her poetry and playing the piano at the Whitehall Inn in Camden, Maine and was so impressed that she offered to pay for Millay's education at Vassar College.

-Millay entered Vassar College in 1913 at age 21, later than is typical.
+Millay entered Vassar College in 1913 at age 21.
 Her attendance at Vassar, which she called a "hell-hole", became a strain to her due to its strict nature.
-Before she attended the college, Millay had a liberal home life that included smoking, drinking, playing gin rummy, and flirting with men.
+Before she attended college, Millay had a liberal home life that included smoking, drinking, playing gin rummy, and flirting with men.
 Vassar, on the other hand, expected its students to be refined and live according to their status as young ladies.
-Millay often wouldn't be formally reprimanded out of respect of her work.
+Millay often would not be formally reprimanded out of respect of her work.
 At the end of her senior year in 1917, the faculty voted to suspend Millay indefinitely; however, in response to a petition by her peers, she was allowed to graduate.
 She was a prominent campus writer, becoming a regular contributor to The Vassar Miscellany.
 She had relationships with many fellow students during her time there and kept scrapbooks including drafts of plays written during the period.
 While at school, she had several romantic relationships with women, including Edith Wynne Matthison, who would go on to become an actress in silent films.